kproj6/fr21/README.md

   gulp
 ```

-to run a server on http://localhost:8080, and have the browser reload every time you make changes to a html, css or js file.
+to copy all necessary file to the dist folder and run a server on http://localhost:8080.
+Now every time you make changes to a html, css or js file in the src subfolders the browser will reload.

 to install icons install Bower
 ```